False discovery proportion envelopes with m-consistency: Tools of independent interest

 \subsection{A general envelope for a sequence of tests}

-An important basis for our work is the following theorem, which has the flavor of Lemma 1 of \cite{katsevich2020simultaneous}, but based on a different martingale inequality, derived from a Freedman type bound (see Section~\ref{sec:freedman}).
+An important basis for our work is the following theorem, which has the flavor of Lemma~1 of \cite{katsevich2020simultaneous}, but based on a different martingale inequality, derived from a Freedman type bound (see Section~\ref{sec:freedman}). {Also, while the pre-ordered and online settings are different, this result can be applied to both settings.}

 \begin{theorem} Consider a potentially infinite set of null hypotheses $H_1,H_2,\dots$ for the distribution $P$ of an observation $X$, with associated $p$-values $p_1,p_2,\dots$ (based on $X$).
 Consider an ordering $\pi(1),\pi(2),\dots$ (potentially depending on $X$) and a set of critical values $\alpha_1,\alpha_2,\dots$ (potentially depending on $X$).
 Let $\lambda\in [0,1)$ be a parameter and assume that there exists a filtration